EvictionLab/eviction-lab-website/content/updates/research/pandemic-demographics.md

 - **Black renters**: Under normal circumstances, between March 15th and November 30th we would expect to observe approximately 56,400 eviction filings against Black women in our sample.
 That amounts to over 50% more filings than the expected 37,400 against Black men.
 Since the start of the pandemic, that gap has narrowed, but remains large: we have observed 25% more filings against Black women than against Black men
 - **Latinx renters**: Among Latinx renters, we would expect to see 8% more filings against women than men.
 The pattern has inverted for this group, and we have seen 2% more filings against men than women since March 15th.
 White renters: Normally, we see 11% more filings against white female renters than against white male renters.
 Since March 15th, filings are nearly equal, with only 1% more filings against women than men in this group.
+- **White renters**: Normally, we see 11% more filings against white female renters than against white male renters.
+Since March 15th, filings are nearly equal, with only 1% more filings against women than men in this group.

 Understanding the demographics of those currently facing eviction filings is critical in a complete analysis of the broad social harms of the COVID-19 pandemic.
 It also provides policymakers with a roadmap for interventions designed to ensure that eviction protections serve not only to protect renters, but to reduce inequalities that are introduced or exacerbated by the pandemic.